kendru/learn-cljs/content/section-5/lesson-29-separate-concerns.md

 ```

 1. `filterv` acts just like `filter`, but it returns a vector
-2. load the initial state into a reactive atom at component set-up
+2. Load the initial state into a reactive atom at component set-up
-3. we will implement this function next
+3. We will implement this function next
-4. dereferencing this atom causes the component to be reactive
+4. Dereferencing this atom causes the component to be reactive

 The state for this component is quite simple: a collection of messages and an incrementing counter to keep track of the next id.
 We also have a pair of functions for adding and removing a message from state.
 Next, we'll define the `listen-for-added!` function that will subscribe this component to `::add-notification` messages: